-Loren Mayor has been named Chief Operating Officer for NPR.
-The leadership of the following areas now report up to her: Corporate Strategy, Digital Media, Digital Services, Diversity, Engineering/IT, Human Resources, Member Partnership, and Policy and Representation.
+Loren Mayor is Chief Operating Officer for NPR.
+In this role, she oversees daily operations and has direct responsibility for the following areas: Corporate Strategy, Diversity, Engineering/IT, Human Resources, Member Partnership, and Policy and Representation.

 Mayor most recently served as NPR's Senior Vice President of Strategy at NPR.
 In that role, Mayor worked across the organization and with NPR's Board of Directors to develop NPR's strategic plan, which focuses on four strategic priorities: create exceptional content; expand, diversify, and engage our audiences; collaborate; and grow net revenues.